Quantum GraviElectro Dynamics: Renormalisation of the

 \subsection{Gravitational running coupling and the Landau pole}

-This section discusses an energy scale dependence of an effective gravitational coupling using a gravitational beta function owing to the renormalisation group equation.
-In the perturbative quantum field theory, this effect, known as the running coupling constant, provides a stronger coupling at a higher energy scale than lower energy for the QED and vice versa for the QCD.
-Consequently, an effective coupling may diverge at some specific energy, namely the \emph{Landau pole}.
-The Landau pole is the energy where the perturbative calculations of the quantum field theory brake down, which does not mean a brake down of the theory itself.
-E.g., the non-perturbative QCD, such as the lattice QCD, still works below the QCD scale parameter $\Lambda^{~}_{ \text{Q} \text{C} \text{D}}\simeq200$MeV.
-We apply the running coupling to the QGED to discuss the effective gravitational coupling and the applicability of the perturbative QGED for higher energies.
+This section discusses an energy scale dependence of the effective gravitational coupling using a gravitational beta function due to the renormalisation group equation.
+In perturbative quantum field theory, this effect, known as the running coupling constant, gives a stronger coupling at higher energy scales than at lower energies for QED and vice versa for QCD.
+Consequently, an effective coupling can diverge at a specific energy, the \textit{Landau pole}.
+The Landau pole is the energy at which the perturbative calculations of quantum field theory break down, which does not imply a breakdown of the theory itself.
+For example, non-perturbative QCD, such as lattice QCD, still works below the QCD scale parameter $\Lambda^{~}_{ \text{Q} \text{C} \text{D}}\simeq200$MeV.
+We apply the running coupling to the \QGED to discuss the effective gravitational coupling and the applicability of the perturbative \QGED to higher energies.